Naval mine: Cold War era

 Since World War II, mines have damaged 14 United States Navy ships, whereas air and missile attacks have damaged four.
-During the Korean War, mines laid by North Korean forces caused 70% of the casualties suffered by U.S. naval vessels and caused 4 sinkings.
+During the Korean War, mines laid by North Korean forces caused 70% of the casualties suffered by US naval vessels and caused 4 sinkings.

 During the Iran–Iraq War from 1980 to 1988, the belligerents mined several areas of the Persian Gulf and nearby waters.
 On 24 July 1987, the supertanker SS Bridgeton was mined by Iran near Farsi Island.
 On 14 April 1988, USS Samuel B. Roberts struck an Iranian mine in the central Persian Gulf shipping lane, wounding 10 sailors.

 In the summer of 1984, magnetic sea mines damaged at least 19 ships in the Red Sea.
-The U.S. concluded Libya was probably responsible for the minelaying.
-In response the U.S., Britain, France, and three other nations launched Operation Intense Look, a minesweeping operation in the Red Sea involving more than 46 ships.
+The US concluded Libya was probably responsible for the minelaying.
+In response the US, Britain, France, and three other nations launched Operation Intense Look, a minesweeping operation in the Red Sea involving more than 46 ships.

-On the orders of the Reagan administration, the CIA mined Nicaragua's Sandino port in 1984 in support of the Contra guerrilla group.
+On the orders of the Reagan administration, the CIA mined Nicaragua's Sandino port in 1984 in support of the Contras.
 A Soviet tanker was among the ships damaged by these mines.
 In 1986, in the case of Nicaragua v.
 United States, the International Court of Justice ruled that this mining was a violation of international law.